 Don’t get me wrong, videos play a crucial role when marketing to an already existing audience for email signups and product launch, but not so much in generating traffic or gaining new followers.

-The time, money, and energy involved in creating videos on YouTube is usually not worth it.
+The time, money, and energy involved in creating videos on YouTube are usually not worth it.
 If that same effort is put into Pinterest, you’ll see explosive growth.

 While Pinterest is good for driving traffic to your site, LinkedIn is reported as the top social network for generating leads and email signups.

 It’s very easy to spread out too thin on every social media platform in an effort to be everywhere.

 All we need to do is identify one social media platform that is thriving, execute your social media marketing strategy and jump into it.

 Pinterest is one platform that allows you to reach people that are not your followers.
 The more group boards you join and pin to consistently, the more Pinterest rewards you by increasing your monthly viewers and engagements.